dalgard/meteor-viewmodel/README.md

 The advantage of registering `{{bind}}` globally is that you may use it inside any template without first declaring a viewmodel.

 The helper then automatically creates a new viewmodel instance (if none existed) on the template registers the bound key as a Blaze helper.
-The helper can then be used anywhere in the template, but using it before the actual call to `{{bind}}` should be considered an experimental feature until further notice.
+This helper can be used anywhere in the template, but until further notice, using it before the actual call to `{{bind}}` should be considered an experimental feature.

 The basic syntax of the bind helper looks like this: